MaxManolov26/MaxManolov26/README.md

-# Max's Open Chess Tournament
+# Max's Open Chess Game

 Everyone can play in this chess game!
 Move a <!-- BEGIN TURN -->white<!-- END TURN --> piece.